leandrosardi/simple_cloud_logging/README.md

 # Simple Cloud Logging

-Easy library to write log files in the cloud, watch them anywhere, and enbed the log in any website.
+Very simple library to write log files.

-Email to me if you want to collaborate, by testing this library in any Linux platform.

-# Supported Operative Systems

 I tested this library in the following operative systems: